naccdata/nacc-flywheel/docs/development/index.md

 [To update this structure, use `tree -L 2` and select missing chunks for inclusion.]

-## Working with this repository
+## Getting Started

+### Basic environment

-This repository can be used within a VS Code devcontainer.
+This repository can be used within a VS Code devcontainer using a python3 environment with the Flywheel cli installed.
+To use it you will need to install VSCode, Docker, and enable dev containers within VSCode.
-To use it, open the repository in VS Code configured to run a devcontainer, and start the container.
+Then open the repository in VS Code and start the container.

+Because the build tool comes with its own Python interpreter, you may be able to work without the devcontainer.
+However, this hasn't been tried.
-If you don't use the devcontainer you'll need to install the FW cli and be sure it is on your path.
+But, if you don't use the devcontainer you will at least need to install the FW cli and be sure it is on your path.
 Information on installing the `fw-beta` CLI can be found [here](https://flywheel-io.gitlab.io/tools/app/cli/fw-beta/).

+### Setting up build tool

-The build is managed using [Pants](https://www.pantsbuild.org), which comes with it's own Python interpreter.
+The build is managed using [Pants](https://www.pantsbuild.org).

-So, you only need to install Pants.
+You will need to install Pants; it is not installed in the devcontainer.

 To install Pants, run the command